rbonifacio/rbonifacio.github.io/index.md

    * Marcos César de Oliveira and Rodrigo Bonifácio and Guilherme Novaes Ramos and Márcio de Medeiros Ribeiro. _On the Conceptual Cohesion of Co-Change Clusters_.
 Proceedings of the 29th Brazilian Software Engineering Symposium.
 2015

    * Rodrigo Bonifácio and Fausto Carvalho and Guilherme Ramos and Uirá Kulesza and Roberta Coelho. _The Use of C++ Exception Handling Constructs: A Comprehensive Study_.
 Proceedings of the 15th IEEE International Working Conference on Source Code Analysis and Manipulation.
-2015
+2015. <i class="fas fa-trophy"></i>*Distinguished Paper Award*

    * Bonifácio, Rodrigo and Borba, Paulo and Ferraz, Cristiano and Accioly, Paola. _Empirical assessment of two approaches for specifying software product line use case scenarios_.
 Software & Systems Modeling.
 2015